microlinkhq/browserless/README.md

 type: `object`

-Once the screenshot has been taken, this option allows you to apply a overlay\backdrop.
+Once the screenshot has been taken, this option allows you to apply an overlay(backdrop).

 ![](https://i.imgur.com/GBa6Mj7.png)